 This is my granddaughter's dog as a puppy and may be a gift when I am happy with it.
 I have no problem with white when it comes to creating shadows but in light colors I need to push myself.
 This is the same problem that comes up in painting faces.
 I once had a teacher remark that the face I just painted looked dirty.
 I may go back to this one to darken the shadow area.

 These three were on the side of the hill far enough away that they did not notice me.
 I cropped the photo to single them out.The challenge was the one in front.
 I just wish that she was facing me when she scratched.

-I liked the way this cow appeared to be mooing.
-I also thought the composition was challenging.
-It did take me a couple of wipe off to get it to this point.
+I thought this composition was challenging.
+It did take me a couple of wipe offs to get it to this point.